German business morale falls for fourth straight month

 Forward-looking indicators such as the Ifo business climate index point to a darkening outlook.
 Data this week also showed German investor morale dropping to its weakest level in nearly three years.

-Chancellor Angela Merkel's government nearly halved its forecast for growth next year to 1 percent on Thursday, catching up with other recent downwards revisions by think tanks.
+Chancellor Angela Merkel's government nearly halved its forecast for growth next year to one percent on Thursday, catching up with other recent downwards revisions by think tanks.

 An Ifo sub-index on current conditions fell to 116.7 from 117.9 in September, while the expectations reading dropped to 97.0, down from a revised 97.9 in September.

-"They are bracing themselves for a period of weakness, so are reducing capacity levels for example to have a cushion," he said.
-"But they are not expecting a collapse."

-Abberger nonetheless said the European Central Bank should cut its key interest rate to 1.0 percent, adding he expected this to happen in two stages.

-(Additional Reporting by Stephen Brown, Alexandra Hudson, Annika Breidthardt and Christian Kraemer; Editing by Catherine Evans)
+(Reporting by Sarah Marsh and Stephen Brown, Additional Reporting by Alexandra Hudson, Annika Breidthardt and Christian Kraemer)